josephmjoy/robotics/java_robotutils/impnotes.md

 These are informal notes and TODO lists for the project.

 #TODO
-1. StructuredLogger: Add some perf numbers to the final logged message.
-1  StructuredLogger: Build more comprehensive unit tests, especially stress tests.
 1. StructuredLogger: Keep track of % of timer period taken up by processing of periodic and one-shot tasks
 1. StructuredLogger: Make sure that it can never throw an exception or assertion failure